-PADDOCK TO REEF

-A REGIONAL PERSPECTIVE
+PADDOCK TO REEF A REGIONAL PERSPECTIVE

 The Paddock to Reef Integrated Monitoring, Modelling and Reporting program (Paddock to Reef program) is a collaboration involving governments, industry bodies, regional Natural Resource Management (NRM) bodies, landholders and research organisations.
-The program is a world-leading component of the Reef Water Quality Protection Plan which seeks to reduce the impact of land based runoff to the Great Barrier Reef (GBR).
+The program is a worldleading component of the Reef 2050 Water Quality Improvement Plan (the Plan) (www. reefplan.qld.gov.au) which seeks to reduce the impact of land based runoff to the Great Barrier Reef (GBR).

-The Reef Water Quality Protection Plan is a collaborative program of coordinated projects and partnerships designed to improve the quality of water flowing to the Great Barrier Reef through improved land managed in the Reef's catchments.
+The Plan is a collaborative program of coordinated projects and partnerships designed to improve the quality of water flowing to the Great Barrier Reef through improved land managed in the Reef's catchments.
 The Plan sets ambitious targets for improved water quality, catchment indicators and management practices and identifies actions to improve water quality.
-The Reef Water Quality Plan 2013 identified targets at the whole of Great Barrier Reef catchment scale.
+It identifies targets at the whole of Great Barrier Reef catchment scale (see Table 1).
+The Plan is an update of the Reef Water Quality Protection Plan 2013 and supports delivery of the Reef 2050 Long-Term Sustainability Plan.